 On-Campus Programs, please contact Tina Davis

-Distance Education Programs, please contact Mary Ann Dean
+Distance Education Programs, please contact Yasma Jacobs

 Graduate students with more than two grades of C or a grade of D, F, or U will be dismissed from the program/University.
 A GPA below 3.0 will result in either probation or dismissal.
 A student in the Broadcast Meteorology concentration who earns a C in the first year of graduate study will be required to take a proficiency exam in the summer before the second year.
 Unsatisfactory performance on the exam will result in dismissal from the program.

-Departmental Graduate Scholarships
+Graduate Scholarships and Awards

 The Department of Geosciences awards four scholarships annually to qualified graduate students.

-- The George W. Bishop Endowed Scholarship in Geology is awarded to a undergraduate or graduate Geosciences major on the basis of the following criteria: (1) Must be a full-time student; (2) must be a Geology student; and (3) incoming Freshmen are eligible with an ACT score of 30.
+- The George H. Bishop Endowed Scholarship in Geology is awarded to a undergraduate or graduate Geosciences major on the basis of the following criteria: (1) Must be a full-time student; (2) must be a Geology student; and (3) incoming Freshmen are eligible with an ACT score of 30.